kellyjadams/kellyjadams/README.md

 ### ⭐ Favorite Projects
 - [Google Capstone Project](https://public.tableau.com/app/profile/kellyjadams/viz/GoogleCapstoneProjectCyclistic/Dashboard) - Analyzed a dataset for a fictional company, Cyclistic, a bike sharing company in Chicago.
 Showed how annual members and casual riders use the bike differently.
 - [Maven Magic Challenge](https://public.tableau.com/app/profile/kellyjadams/viz/MavenMagicChallenge_16408872896170/Dashboard12) - Analyzed a dataset from Maven Analytics for the Maven Magic Challenge.
 Analyzed the Harry Potter Movies franchise, specifically the dialogue, chapters, movies, characters, places and spells.
-- [LinkedInHardMode Stats](https://public.tableau.com/app/profile/kellyjadams/viz/LinkedInHardModeStats/Dashboard2) - Created a dashboard based off of LinkedIn's website to showcase my post statistics (views, comments, reactions) from all 30 days of the LinkedIn Hard Mode Challenge.
+- [Restaurant Picker](https://github.com/kellyjadams/RestaurantPicker) - Created a program in Python that will randomly choose a restaurant to eat.
+The user can specify two things: how much they want to spend and the cuisine type.

 ## 💻 Curently Improving My Skills In...
 - **Python** from [Jose Portilla's](https://www.udemy.com/user/joseportilla/) course on Udemy [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/)